Angel investing vs. venture capital: What’s best?

 Because angel investors usually invest in earlier stage—and therefore riskier—companies, they’ll often want a bigger piece of the pie.
 That means you may have to fork over more equity, which means retaining less control over your company.

-Angel investors operate as an individual where VCs work as a group, which can be seen as both a pro and a con.
+Angel investors operate as an individual whereas VCs work as a group of investors, which can be seen as both a pro and a con.
 Because angel investors operate on their own, you’re not necessarily unlocking the door to a team who can help you scale your business.
 On the flip side, a VC firm may want more input on how to run your business, leaving you with “too many cooks in the kitchen”.

 What is venture capital?